-I decided to make this as a layer cake, since making a cake is easier than making cupcakes.
-This is a robust recipe that will make a full 24 cupcakes (or double that number of mini cupcakes, if you’re making this recipe for a school birthday party as I once did way back when!).
+You can also make 48 mini cupcakes, if you’re making this recipe for a school birthday party, as I once did way back when.
 It will also make two reasonably-sized 8-inch round cakes that are perfect for layering.

 But when it comes to all the leftover confections, cookies and cakes we always have at my house, cupcakes are much simpler to store.
 Just pop them in an airtight container, squeeze all of the air out and freeze.

 For a frosting recipe, I made the simplest vanilla buttercream ever.
 Here’s the recipe:

 16 tablespoons (224 g) unsalted butter, at room temperature

 4 cups (460 g) confectioners’ sugar